-Do not ask my why I tolerated his presence for seven years.
+Do not ask me why I tolerated his presence for seven years.
 He was pleasant enough company, in the beginning.
 We had enough in common to sustain some rousing conversations.
 Having a partner to share expenses would have been reason enough, for neither my pursuit of weird studies nor his writing of weird tales provided more than modest incomes, and those being irregular and unpredictable paydays at best.
 My intolerance of him was a gradual thing.
 He’d annoy me one day, but not the next, so I let it go.
-I made allowances that this was simple how he was, who he was, and that I should be more forgiving and accepting of a close friend.
-Over time, the small irritations did built, and soured into resentments, until one day I could no longer bear to look at him.
+I made allowances, accepted that this was simply how he was, who he was, and that I should be more forgiving and accepting of a close friend.
+Over time, however, the small irritations built and soured into resentments, until one day I could no longer bear to look at him.
 I needed to be rid of him.

 No, I do not know what happened to him, or anything of his recent disappearance.
-All of these events happened years ago, and while I admit that my actions likely contributed to his mental condition, Randolph Carter had such issues before I met and and for a long time after we parted.
+All these events happened years ago, and while I admit that my actions likely contributed to his mental condition, Randolph Carter had such issues before we met and long after we parted.
 I will not be held responsible for that man’s madness!
 There was no foul play on my part, only a boyish, you may even say childish, prank.

 Upon my return home, Carter questioned where I had been, what I had done, and why couldn’t he have accompanied me.
 A letter had come, from a colleague in Egypt, inviting me to visit and perhaps do some research on-site.
 It was then that the first outline of a plan came to me.